-Fig. 13.
-Two woven Celtic knot designs on the Moai surface, which have different global symmetries.
+Fig. 13: Two woven Celtic knot designs on the Moai surface, which have different global symmetries.

-Fig. 14.
-Pen-and-ink sketching of venus model.
+Fig. 14: Pen-and-ink sketching of venus model.

-Hertzmann and Zorin [16] by treating hatch directions as a 4-RoSy field.
+hatch directions as a 4-RoSy field.

 Our method neither requires the user to input an initial field, nor generates excess singularities except those specified by the user.
-It enables the user to fully control the number, positions, and the indexes of singularities, and edit the field interactively.
+It enables the user to fully control the number, positions and the indices of singularities, and edit the field interactively.
 These merits make our system rather desirable for NPR applications.

-For example, we perform the pen-and-ink sketching on the Venus model in Fig. 14 and Bimba model in Fig. 15.
-The left columns show the 4-RoSy fields with user-specified singularities, six for Bimba and five for Venus.
-Comparing with the algorithm in [1], our method reduces the number of singularities by one order of magnitude and locates them at the natural positions.
+For example, we perform the pen-and-ink sketching on the Venus model in Figure 14 and Bimba model in Figure 15.
+The left columns show the 4-RoSy fields with user specified singularities, 6 for Bimba, 5 for Venus.
+Comparing with the algorithm in [1], our method reduces the number of singularities by one order of magnitude, and locates them at the natural positions.
 This greatly reduces the visual artifacts and simplifies the designing process.
-The editing process improves the hatching quality on the Bimba model shown in Fig. 15.
+The editing process improves the hatching quality on the Bimba model shown in 15.